AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Related Work

 \section{Related Work}

-Sim-to-real transfer in robotics has been primarily addressed using Domain Randomization (DR) techniques \cite{akkaya2019solving, hsu2023sim, tobin2017domain, sadeghi2016cad2rl, peng2018sim, margolis2022walk} that inject noise in simulation parameters related to visuals, dynamics, and actuations.
-A comprehensive review can be found in \cite{muratore2021robot}.
-A straightforward way of designing the simulation parameter setting is to hand-engineer it and keep it fixed throughout the task policy training, which can be sample-inefficient and even hinder policy training \cite{mehta2020active}.
+Sim-to-real transfer in robotics has been primarily addressed using Domain Randomization (DR) techniques \cite{akkaya2019solving, hsu2023sim, tobin2017domain, sadeghi2016cad2rl, peng2018sim, margolis2022walk, muratore2021robot} that inject noise in simulation parameters related to visuals, dynamics, and actuations.
 Below we summarize techniques that better adapt to real environments.

-\textbf{Sys-ID domain adaptation.} Inspired by classical work in Sys-ID \cite{gautier1988identification, khosla1985parameter}, there has been a popular line of work identifying simulation parameters that match the robot and environment dynamics in the real environment before task policy training.
-BayesSim \cite{ramos2019bayessim} and follow-up work \cite{heiden2021probabilistic, antonova2022bayesian} applies Bayesian inference to iteratively search for a posterior distribution of the simulation parameters based on simulation and real-world trajectories.
-The inference problem has also been formulated using RL to minimize trajectory discrepancies \cite{chebotar2019closing}.
-A different approach \cite{allevato2020tunenet, ajay2019combining, zeng2020tossingbot} learns a residual model of dynamics (often parameterized with a neural network) to match simulation or an ideal physics model with reality.
-However, all these methods consider relatively well-modeled environment parameterizations such as object mass or friction coefficient during planar contact; Sys-ID approaches have been shown to fail in cases where the simulation does not closely approximate the real world \cite{muratore2021robot, chi2022iterative}.
-There is also work that avoids inferring the full dynamics but adapts with a low-dimensional latent representation online \cite{kumar2021rma, yu2017preparing, evans2022context}, but the representation is still trained with regression to match dynamics or simulation parameters.
-Importantly, the Sys-ID approaches highlighted above are all task-agnostic; this can lead to poor performance when trained task policies are sensitive to mismatches in dynamics between simulation and reality.
-Chi et al. \cite{chi2022iterative} address the issue by using simulation to predict changes to trajectories from changes in actions as an implicit policy, but it requires the environment to be resettable, while AdaptSim works with randomly initialized object states.
+\textbf{Sys-ID domain adaptation.} Inspired by classical work in Sys-ID \cite{gautier1988identification, khosla1985parameter}, there has been a popular line of work identifying simulation parameters that match the robot and environment dynamics in the real environment.
+BayesSim \cite{ramos2019bayessim} and follow-up work \cite{heiden2021probabilistic, antonova2022bayesian} apply Bayesian inference to iteratively search for a posterior distribution of the simulation parameters based on simulation and real-world trajectories.
+However, these methods consider relatively well-modeled environment parameterizations such as object mass or friction coefficient during planar contact; Sys-ID approaches can be brittle when the simulation does not closely approximate the real world \cite{muratore2021robot, chi2022iterative}.